NFPA Diamond Diagram Guide (National Fire Protection Association)

 Wrapping Up

 This was brief on what is NFPA diamond guide is and its purpose.
 Suppose you are related to the chemical industry or you want to learn more about industrial safety.
 In that case, you can read industrial safety articles where we had covered important topics in brief.
-In the meantime, you can read 6 Steps Of Hazard Prevention which will help you to know what is workplace safety and how to prevent it.
+In the meantime, you can read 6 Steps Of Hazard Prevention which will help you to know what workplace safety is and how to prevent it.